Back to Resources

 Can a Free Zone Company Open a Bank Account in the UAE?

 Free zone companies are fully eligible to open corporate bank accounts with UAE banks.
 There is no legal restriction preventing it.
-The UAE Central Bank regulates all commercial banks in the country, and their licensing framework includes provisions for both mainland and free zone entities.
+The Central Bank of the UAE regulates all commercial banks in the country, and their licensing framework includes provisions for both mainland and free zone entities.
+(Source: Central Bank of the UAE, 2026)

 That said, "eligible" and "easy" are not the same thing.
 Free zone companies face a few extra considerations compared to mainland businesses.